tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 It will generate a sample folder with two sub-folders, `frontend` and `backend`

-## Compile frontend
+## Compile the frontend

-This is where your frontend application is present, it uses Typescript, React and node.
+The `frontend` sub-folder is where your frontend application is located.
+It uses Typescript, React and node.
 Make sure node is installed in your machine.
 Let's compile our generated application.

 ```bash